The workshop programme SDG 2018

 SDG: 4, 17

-Workshop responsible Jeanette Da Silva, NORAD and Tor Halvorsen UiB.
+Workshop responsible: Jeanette de Silva, NORAD and Tor Halvorsen UiB

-- Edward Kirumira, University of Makerere, Uganda: What cooperation works ? (title to be confirmed)
+- Edward Kirumira, University of Makerere, Uganda: What cooperation works?
+The experience of NRHED and other programmes of academic collaboration (title to be confirmed)

 3. Transformative deliberation: How to balance participatory urban planning ideals with pragmatic implementation of sustainable energy solutions